DMA2022/DMA2022/README.md

 - 👀 I’m interested in working on projects that strengthen my HTML and CSS skills.
 - 🌱 I would like to learn how to code in Python and Javascript.
 - 💞️ I’m looking to collaborate on projects that will help me develop the previously mentioned skills.
-- 📫 How to reach me on GitHub.
+- 📫 Reach me on GitHub.

 <!---
 DMA2022/DMA2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.